Elizabeth Warren Criticizes Trump Family's Reported Crypto Ties With Entity Linked To Sanctioned Individu

 Meanwhile, Warren used the report to criticize President Donald Trump and his family’s cryptocurrency endeavors, writing, “As the Trump family prioritizes themselves, Congress must ensure that digital asset legislation protects our national security.”

-The World Liberty Financial, the White House and the AB Chain didn’t immediately return Benzinga’s request for comment.
+The World Liberty Financial and the AB Chain did not immediately return Benzinga’s request for comment.

+White House Deputy Press Secretary Anna Kelly told Benzinga that this was another one of those “tired” narratives that Democrats have pushed against Trump for years and rejected any allegations of conflict of interest.

 Adding to its challenges, the Trump family-owned platform was sued last week by cryptocurrency billionaire Justin Sun, who claimed his WLFI token holder rights were violated.

-Note: (Editor’s note: This story has been updated to include the White House’s response)